DavidPomarede/testing3/README.md

 A Sketch of the project:<br>
 One page, three boxes for map, drop down menus, and images.
 With header and footer.<br>
 APIs to be used: <br>
-Weather (Accuweather), air conditions (AirPollution.api.com), and travel destination/POI (Accuweather)
+Weather (Accuweather), air conditions (AirPollution.api.com), and travel destination/POI (Eventbrite)